liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 ## Code 3 - Correction Factor
 - This code is used to ensure that the sound clips from each mic are in line
-  - This is very important as since we are using TDOA from the peak amplitudes to determine which mic is closer and the distance from the sound source its critcal that the records are aligned exactly
+  - This is very important since we are using TDOA from the peak amplitudes to determine which mic is closer and the distance from the sound source its critical that the records are aligned exactly
 - Record a single clap from the middle of the mics (code 2), the closer to directly center the better
 ```
 #Determine correction factor
 #To do so clap directly between the mics then run this chunk of code
-#Manually add correlation factor into the rest of the code (this way it wont needed to be changed every time you run the code)
+#Manually add correlation factor into the rest of the code (this way it wont need to be changed every time you run the code)

 import numpy as np
 import soundfile as sf